decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-06-09-phase-king-via-gradecast.markdown

 ### Gradecast and Graded Consensus

 Gradecast and Graded Consensus are key building blocks.
 In **Graded Consensus** each party has an input $v \in \{V\}$ and needs to output a $value \in \{V\}$ and a $grade \in \{0, 1,2\}$ with the following properties:

 * **(Validity):** If all honest parties have the same input value, then all of them output this value with grade 2.
-* **(Knowledge of Agreement):** If an honest party outputs a value with grade 2, then all honest parties output this value.
+* **(Knowledge of Agreement):** If an honest party outputs a value with grade 2, then all honest parties output this value and grade > 0.

 In Gradecast we assume there is a designated sender, and we replace the validity condition with the condition that the sender is honest.
+An authenticated variant of Graded Consensus called *Graded Byzantine Agreement* appears in [Momose and Ren 2021](https://arxiv.org/pdf/2007.13175).

-Consider the following two-round Graded Consensus protocol:
+Consider the following two-round Graded Consensus protocol for $t<n/3$:

 ```
 v := input